A complete guide to startup taxes

 Employees With Tip Income

-If your employees earn tip income you must ask them to give you this information for you to withhold taxes on.
-You are required to file form 8027 reporting this by February 28th of the next year.
+If your employees earn tip income, you must ask them to give you this information for you to withhold taxes on.
+You are required to file Form 8027 reporting this by February 28th of the following year.
 A credit in the amount of FICA taxes you pay on their tips is available as part of the general business credit.

 Fringe Benefits

-The rules for fringe benefits have become stricter and stricter as Congress's way of trying to stop wealthy taxpayers from giving themselves tax free advantages such as flashy vehicles.
-Especially when it is benefits only provided to shareholder employees or executives there are generally additional restrictions and deductions must be carefully planned.
+The rules for fringe benefits have become stricter and stricter as Congress’ way of trying to stop wealthy taxpayers from giving themselves tax-free advantages such as flashy vehicles and designer furniture — especially when these benefits are only provided to shareholder employees or executives.
+There are generally additional restrictions, and deductions must be carefully planned.
 The benefits provided to employees at this level are often considered income to include on the employee’s W2.

 Depreciation

-Beyond choices related to lifespan, depreciation is calculated slightly different for houses and goods.
-How this affects you, is how it is deducted, based to when the item is placed in service.
-Houses are always depreciated on a mid-month convention, meaning they are considered to be placed in service in the middle of the month purchased in.
-Depreciation on houses is always straight-line, and the same for each year.
+Beyond choices related to lifespan, depreciation is calculated slightly differently for houses and goods.
+How it is deducted is based on when the item is placed in service.
+Houses are always depreciated on a mid-month convention, meaning they are placed in service in the middle of the month purchased.
+Depreciation on houses is always straight-line and the same for each year.

 Bonus Depreciation

-Congress loves to pass special depreciation laws that allow greater amounts to be deducted in the year of purchase by small businesses, and there have been a plethora of laws in recent years, the newest expands the bonus depreciation deductions available now through to purchases made in each year through the end of 2026.
+Congress loves to pass special depreciation laws that allow greater amounts to be deducted in the year of purchase by small businesses.
+There has been a plethora of laws in recent years; the newest expands the bonus depreciation deductions available now to purchases made each year through the end of 2026.
 The current bonus depreciation gives a deduction of 100% of the purchase price of new property placed in service, encouraging new purchases.
-Bonus depreciation is only for brand new property, not used equipment, and cannot be used for software purchases.
-Equipment, computers, appliances and furniture are all items that usually qualify for bonus depreciation and are commonly used by startups.
+Bonus depreciation is only for brand-new property, not used equipment, and cannot be used for software purchases.
+Equipment, computers, appliances, and furniture are all items that usually qualify for bonus depreciation and are commonly used by startups.

 Section 179 Expensing

 One business strategy of Section 179 deductions has to do with leases on vehicles or business equipment.
-Since the IRS determined lease payments that have a nominal cost (often $1) to purchase the property at the end of the lease to actually be sales, this means that you can lease property and take a full section 179 deduction in the year of purchase- often generating a tax savings larger than the first year's payments.
-Of course, this means future payments are not deductible, unless an interest portion has been determined.
-So this must be planned well with regards to future cash flow.
+Since the IRS determined lease payments that have a nominal cost (often $1) to purchase the property at the end of the lease to actually be considered a sale, this means that you can lease property and take a full section 179 deduction in the year of purchase- often generating a tax savings larger than the first year’s payments.
+Of course, this means future payments are not deductible unless an interest portion has been determined.
+So, this type of deduction must be planned well with regard to future cash flow.

 Listed Property

 In order for listed property to be deducted at all, they must be used at least 50% for business purposes.
-Any personal usage is considered non-deductible, and all expenses must be allocated accordingly.
-If listed property does not meet the primary use test of 50% then it also is not property that Section 179 or bonus depreciation deductions can be taken on.
+Any personal usage is considered non-deductible when filing startup taxes, and all expenses must be allocated accordingly.
+If the listed property does not meet the primary use test of 50%, then it is not property that is eligible for Section 179 or bonus depreciation deductions.

 Recapture When Sold

-The rules for when you sell a property include that you must recapture "depreciation allowed or allowable.”
-This means that even if you don't deduct depreciation, you still have to pay tax when you sell the property on the depreciation you could have taken!
+The rules for when you sell a property include that you must recapture “depreciation allowed or allowable.”
+This means that even if you don’t deduct depreciation when you sell the property, you still must pay tax on the depreciation you could have taken!

 Amortization

-Similar to depreciating an expense over the straight-line method.
+Amortization is similar to depreciating an expense over the straight-line method.
 Certain expenses, such as business start-up costs and research and development costs, are eligible to be amortized and deducted over a number of following years.
-You can choose the amortization period for a corporation or partnership, any period up to 15 years is generally approved.
-Although once you choose a period you are stuck with that timeline for that particular item.
+You can choose the amortization period for a corporation or partnership; any period up to 15 years is generally approved.

-Amortization is beneficial in that it allow you to spread costs in a high spending year to future years when the deductions may be needed more.
-This can be especially beneficial for startup costs, and similar section 197 intangibles, which include patents and branding costs, as usually in the first year of a business profit is nominal.
+However, keep in mind that once you choose a period, you are stuck with that timeline for that item.
+Amortization is beneficial because it allows you to spread costs in a high-spending year to future years when the deductions may be needed more.
+This can be especially beneficial for startup costs and similar Section 197 intangibles, which include patents and branding costs, as usually, profit is nominal in the first year of a business.

 Small Business Tax Credits